zach-antinelli/zach-antinelli.github.io/index.md

 {: refdef}

 <br><br>
 Here you can find links to my Github, Linkedin, email and a PDF copy of my current resume.
-Please feel free to reach out directly via email and I would love to connect with you on Linkedin, so free free to send me a request.
+Please feel free to reach out directly via email and I would love to connect with you on Linkedin, so don't hesitate to send me a request.